ome/omero_search_engine/README.rst

 For Users / Integrators
 =========
-* Ensure Searchengine is running and accessible to your web application.
+* Ensure Searchengine is running and accessible to your application.
 * Submit queries via your frontend, API clients (Postman, curl), or automation scripts.
 * Export results in JSON, CSV, or Parquet format if needed.